11 Pattern Matching

 51 Wyoming 69 28 3

-Run the Simulation and plot probabilities by state
+We then run the simulation and plot probabilities by state.

 library(MCMCpack)